4 Unique Northern California Parks for History Lovers

-History comes alive in Sonoma County, from the birth of California’s modern wine industry, to the birth of California itself as part of the United States.
+History comes alive in Sonoma County and you can find traces of its rich history in many different places.
 This rich heritage is offered to travelers and history buffs through state historic parks.

 Jack London State Historic Park

 Glen Ellen was home to writer/adventurer Jack London from 1905 until his untimely death in 1916, at the age of 40.
 Today, London's Beauty Ranch is part of Jack London State Historic Park.
 Home to lush forests, redwood groves, meadows, and hills that afford breathtaking views, it is beautiful indeed.